 Sleep disorders are a common condition affecting about one out of every six people in the United States.
 A sleep disorder can adversely affect health, work performance, school and relationships, so it is important to seek professional help.

-Committed to the study, diagnosis and treatment of sleep-related problems, University Medical Center of Princeton at Plainsboro (UMCPP) Sleep Center offers adults and children expert care from a compassionate team of professionals.
+Committed to the study, diagnosis and treatment of sleep-related problems, University Medical Center of Princeton (UMCP) Sleep Center offers adults and children expert care from a compassionate team of professionals.

-The UMCPP Sleep Center is fully accredited by the American Academy of Sleep Medicine (AASM), a professional organization dedicated to assuring quality care for patients with sleep disorders, advancement of sleep research, and public and professional education.
+The UMCP Sleep Center is fully accredited by the American Academy of Sleep Medicine (AASM), a professional organization dedicated to assuring quality care for patients with sleep disorders, advancement of sleep research, and public and professional education.

 AASM accreditation is the gold standard for sleep centers, ensuring that they meet the highest standards of quality care in providing comprehensive clinical sleep medicine, including diagnosis, treatment and follow-up of patients with a variety of sleep disorders.